BuninD/FramesX-Figma-UI-Kit/README.md

 ## Design in Figma and code unified

-Frames X UI Kit components are available as a separate package via [CocoKits](https://github.com/coco-base/cocokits).
-To get started, install the CocoKits React components and the Frames X UI Kit theme.
+Frames X UI Kit components are in sync with the code base, which is available as a separate package at [CocoKits Tools](https://github.com/coco-base/cocokits).
+To get started, please install the CocoKits React or Angular components and the Frames X UI Kit theme.

 ## Use Cases